MicrosoftDocs/fabric-docs/docs/onelake/onelake-file-explorer.md

 ## Scenarios

-The following scenarios provide details for working with the OneLake file Explorer.
+The following scenarios provide details for working with the OneLake file explorer.

 ### Starting and exiting OneLake file explorer